json-schema-org/JSON-Schema-Test-Suite/tests/draft-next/should/format-configured-assertion/README.md

 The tests in herein cover the first point.
 As such, these test cases are valid data for their respective formats, so validation is expected to pass.

-An implementation which returns a failing validation for these scenarios is permissible, but discouraged.
+Returning a failing validation for these scenarios is permitted, but discouraged.